A hill climb, old coaching road and secluded valley

 This short walk takes you south along the old coaching road that once provided the main route between North Mymms and South Mimms.
 It opens up into a rural valley surrounded by rolling wooded hills and includes footpaths edged by hedgerows rich in wild flowers.
 There is an option near the end for refreshments at The Woodman Inn at nearby Water End.

-- Here you turn left and follow alongside the west side of the A1(M) until you reach a lane.
+9: Here you turn left and follow alongside the west side of the A1(M) until you reach a lane.
 Here you turn right.

-- Just beyond the footbridge look out for a clearing in the hedge on the left.
+10: Soon you reach a footbridge over the A1(M) look out for a clearing in the hedge on the left.
 There is step stile leading into a field, head diagonally to your right following the path back to North Mymms church.
 If it is muddy or there is a 'Bull in field' sign, you can walk along the lane and back to St Mary's church instead.